- Got Game? Privacy Exclusion Results in Denial of Coverage in L.A. Lakers TCPA Suit

 - September 4, 2017 | Authors: Thomas M. Byrne; Rocco E. Testani; Alexander P. Fuchs; Lewis S. Wiener; Curtis Arnold; Ronald W. Zdrojeski

-- Law Firms: Eversheds Sutherland (US) LLP - Washington Office; Eversheds Sutherland (US) LLP - Atlanta Office; Eversheds Sutherland (US) LLP - Atlanta Office; Eversheds Sutherland (US) LLP - New York Office
+- Law Firms: Eversheds Sutherland (US) LLP - Washington Office; Eversheds Sutherland (US) LLP - Atlanta Office; Eversheds Sutherland (US) LLP - New York Office; Eversheds Sutherland (US) LLP - Washington Office; Eversheds Sutherland (US) LLP - New York Office

 An insurance policy exclusion for invasion of privacy claims precludes coverage for the L.A.
 Lakers in a Telephone Consumer Protection Act (TCPA) suit, according to a divided panel ruling by the US Court of Appeals for the Ninth Circuit in L.A.
 Lakers v.
 Federal Ins.
 Co., 15-55777 (9th Cir.
 Aug.
 23, 2017).
 The three-judge panel was deeply split.
 One judge concluded that TCPA claims are inherently privacy claims, another judge strongly disagreed and a third judge cast the deciding vote on much narrower grounds.
 The split decision leaves open questions regarding the relationship between TCPA claims and invasion of privacy claims in the context of coverage exclusions, and implicates larger questions about the underlying purpose of the TCPA.